15 Best Things to Do on Oʻahu’s North Shore

 Read My Separate Post: Kōloa Gulch Trail

 Typically speaking, the North Shore of Oʻahu can be busy on any given day of the week.
-However, the Mokulēʻia stretch of the North Shore is pretty much the exact opposite of what you can expect from Haleʻiwa to Pūpūkea.
-It’s quiet, there’s no traffic, and this is exactly where you can have the opportunity to ride horse on a few of Oʻahu’s secluded beaches and trails.
+However, the northeast side of the North Shore, from Kahuku to as far south as Kualoa Ranch, is pretty much the exact opposite of what you can expect from Haleʻiwa to Pūpūkea.
+It’s quiet, there’s less traffic, and this is exactly where you can have the opportunity to ride horse on a few of Oʻahu’s secluded beaches and trails.

 14. Camping at Peacock Flats [4x4 Needed]